 Korg B2 vs Yamaha P-125 vs Casio PX-160 vs Roland FP-10 – Piano Comparison

 The Korg B2 wasn’t the only model that I checked out.
 I also explored Roland’s new FP10, Casio’s PX-160 and my favorite Yamaha’s P125.
-The difference between Korg B2 and Roland’s new FP10 is an extended number of extra sounds the Roland model is equipped with: it has 15 (36 with Roland piano app) voices (B2 has 12).
+The difference between Korg B2 and Roland FP-10 is an extended number of extra sounds the Roland model is equipped with: it has 15 (36 with Roland piano app) voices (B2 has 12).
 But the polyphony is a bit lower – only 96 voices.
 I prefer Roland’s keyboard action (PHA-4 Standard Keyboard with Escapement) and sound engine, as per me it is more “natural”.
 Roland’s drawback is its’ speakers – they are quite weak compared to competitors, but this can be solved by connecting the external acoustic system.
 It’s worth mentioning that the FP-10 has a fairly modern Bluetooth function, although it can only be used for transmitting MIDI data, not for audio streaming.
 But Korg B2 is the only model among these 4 which has a line input and allows to connect your external audio source to the internal Korg’s speakers.

 And another thing that I didn’t like in Korg B2 (same as in Korg B1) is lack of split/layer modes, while competitors have it.
 For those of you who don’t know, Split mode splits keyboard into two parts, each playing different voice (for example Bass in the left hand, and Piano in the right).
 And layer mode allows to select two voices playing simultaneously (for example Piano+Strings).

 The Yamaha P125 is a little more expensive but is more feature rich, it includes more voices, have internal rhythms to play along (Korg doesn’t have any).
 So does the Casio PX-160: though developed back in 2015 it still is very popular because of it’s features and price.
 I think that Casio will release updated model of their PX-160 soon, I’m looking forward to try it.